joaovictor1516/api_cep/README.md

 # api_cep
-Aprendendo a consumir uma api no node com o viacep
+Está sendo usada a api do apicep.